Skip to content

 Resizable — the cross-framework headless split pane

-Resizable is Rozie's headless, accessible two-panel splitter / resizable pane — a @rozie-ui family with no third-party engine behind it.
-Everything (pointer-drag resizing with pointer capture, role="separator" keyboard control, a [min, max] clamp, the two-way size percent, and the start / end / handle slots) is authored once in Resizable.rozie and compiled to idiomatic React, Vue, Svelte, Angular, Solid, and Lit.
+Resizable is a headless, accessible two-panel splitter / resizable pane with no third-party engine behind it.
+It covers the whole behaviour surface: pointer-drag resizing with pointer capture, role="separator" keyboard control, a [min, max] clamp, the two-way size percent, and the start / end / handle slots.
+The same component ships for React, Vue, Svelte, Angular, Solid, and Lit.

-Under the hood the "engine" is the platform itself: native Pointer Events (with pointer capture so the drag keeps tracking even when the cursor leaves the handle) plus the keyboard.
-The component is fully controlled with no draft state — the first panel's percent is size (the sole model: true prop), and the second panel takes the remainder via CSS.
+The foundation is the platform itself: native Pointer Events (with pointer capture so the drag keeps tracking even when the cursor leaves the handle) plus the keyboard.
+The component is fully controlled with no draft state: the first panel's percent is size (the sole model: true prop), and the second panel takes the remainder via CSS.
 There is no measured-geometry state to reconcile: the drag converts the pointer position within the container rect into a percent, clamps it to [min, max], and writes it straight back.
 Rozie owns the author-side API: the two-way r-model:size, the clamp / percent-from-pointer math (unit-tested once and shared by every leaf), and the token-themed skin.

 The @rozie-ui/resizable packages